Petr Cornelie

-Petr Cornelie (born July 26, 1995) is a French professional basketball player for Real Madrid of the Spanish Liga ACB and the EuroLeague.
-He stands 210 cm (6'11'’) tall and plays both the power forward and the center spots.
+Petr William Cornelie (born July 26, 1995) is a French professional basketball player for Esenler Erokspor of the Basketbol Süper Ligi (BSL).
+He stands 210 cm (6'11'’) tall and plays at both the power forward and center positions.
 Cornelie was selected by the Denver Nuggets with the 53rd pick of the 2016 NBA draft.

 Early life and career

 Growing up in Alsace, Cornelie played in the youth ranks of Saint-Joseph Strasbourg, Basket Club Souffelweyersheim and Association sportive d'Electricité de Strasbourg.

 Professional career

 Le Mans Sarthe (2013–2019)

 At the age of 15, Cornelie joined the youth academy of Le Mans Sarthe Basket.
 He made his debut on Le Mans' men's team during the 2013–14 season and became a regular on the team the following season.
 In the 2014–15 season he won the Pro A Rising Star award.

 On June 13, 2016, Cornelie was one of 13 different international underclassmen (including one of four other Frenchmen) to enter their names for the 2016 NBA draft.
 Cornelie was eventually picked by the Denver Nuggets 53rd pick and joined them for the 2016 NBA Summer League.
 He remained at Le Mans for the 2016–17 campaign.
 After a disappointing season, in which he averaged 4.1 points and 2.9 rebounds a game for Le Mans, Cornelie joined another Pro A club, the Levallois Metropolitans, on loan in June 2017.